Table of Contents

 A rule of thumb here is that graphologists or researchers of written language say the more embellishments, the more complicated the person; the simpler the signature, the more straightforward the person.

 Did these clues hold true for you?
-For me, the jury is still out on if signature science if 100 percent accurate, but I think it is an interesting starting-off point.
-What’s really fun is to gather signatures of friends at a dinner or party and play analyst for them.
+For me, the jury is still out on whether signature science is 100 percent accurate, but I think it is an interesting starting-off point.
+What’s really fun is to gather signatures of friends at a dinner or party, and then play analyst for them.
 You never know what you might find out!

 To your success,